Object Remover

 Upload the photo containing objects, people, or elements you want to remove.
 Our tool works with any photo where you want to eliminate distracting elements.

-Use the brush tool to paint over the objects you want removed.
-The brush cursor allows precise selection.
-You can adjust brush size for accuracy.
+Use the brush tool to paint a mask over the objects you want removed.
+The mask defines exactly what area should be erased.
+You can adjust brush size for precision.

 Click Process and our system will analyze the marked areas, understand the surrounding content, and intelligently generate replacement pixels that blend naturally.
 Download your cleaned image.

 Yes, and this is one of the most common use cases for our tool.
-Upload your photo, use Person mode (since a tourist counts as a person), and brush over the figure you want removed.
+Upload your photo, brush over the figure you want removed using a mask.
 The system will analyze the background behind them and fill it in.
 Results work best when the tourist is standing in front of a relatively simple area - like just brick wall.
 If they are in front of a crowd themselves, it gets trickier.

 The system has been trained on millions of images, so it understands things like "this is a brick wall, and brick walls have a repeating pattern, so I should continue that pattern."
 It looks at the surrounding pixels - the colors, textures, edges, shadows - and generates new pixels that logically continue what was there.
 It is not just copying and pasting - it is actually synthesizing new content that fits the context.